prooph/event-store/docs/projections.md

 # Projections

-New in v7 are queries and projectons.
+New in v7 are queries and projections.

 ## Queries